SeleniumHQ/docker-selenium/README.md

 If you want to run VNC without password authentication you can set the environment variable `VNC_NO_PASSWORD=1`.

+If you want to run VNC in view-only mode you can set the environment variable `VNC_VIEW_ONLY=1`.

 ### Using your browser (no VNC client is needed)

 This project uses [noVNC](https://github.com/novnc/noVNC) to allow users inspect visually container activity with